jayrodksmith/nia-updater/README.md

 .\Invoke-niaupdater.ps1
 ```

-run as system context using RMM
+Run as system context using RMM

 Copy paste all code in invoke script directly into RMM script with relevaly script variables